johnodonnell123/johnodonnell123.github.io/pages/page_groupby.md

   <img src="/images/GroupBy/DSU Cartoon2.PNG?raw=true" height = "60%" width = "60%">
 </p>

+As you might have concluded, the issue of capital efficiency becomes one of balancing the cost of wells and the costs of stimulation.
+That being said, we don't fully understand the relationship between the stimulation and the drainage area, as this relationship different across geologic areas.

 ## Data:
 This data set comes from Enverus, and can be organized into two tables: